TomD0wning/DataStructuresAndAlgorithms/OptimisationAndGraphs.md

 |Emerald|4Kg|$M 6|
 |Diamond|5Kg|$M 7|

 Luckily you have a bag in which you can stuff as many as you want of each kind of jewel, but there is just one snag.
-The budget airline you are travelling with has tough restrictions on baggage.
+The budget airline you are traveling with has tough restrictions on baggage.
 The heaviest bag of jewels you will be able to take on the plane is 12 kg.
 What collection of jewels should you choose to maximise your profit?

 One way to solve this problem is brute force, but that can be time consuming and cumbersome. instead it's better to look for a way to break the problem down into subproblems.